macdevopsyvr/macdevopsyvr.github.io/workshops/index.md

 <p class="lead">

-Hands-on workshops on OS X packaging, deployment and automation tools and more!
+Hands-on workshops on OS X packaging, deployment, automation tools and more!

 </p>